apereo/cas/cas-server-documentation/installation/Configuration-Management.md

 ## Native

-CAS is also configured to load `*.properties` files from an external location that is `/etc/cas/config`.
-This location is constantly monitored by CAS to detect external changes.
+CAS is also configured to load `*.properties` or `*.yml` files from an external location that is `/etc/cas/config`.
+This location is constantly
+monitored by CAS to detect external changes.
 Note that this location simply needs to exist, and does not require any special permissions or structure.
 The names of the configuration files that go inside this directory also do not matter, and there can be many.

 The configuration of this behavior is controlled via the `bootstrap.properties` file: